 Applications made under section 155B are subject to timelines specified in the Rate Decrease Filing Regulations.
 Applications made under section 155H must be decided within 30 days from the file being deemed complete.
 Other applications are governed by the timelines specified in section 155G (60 days from the date the file is deemed complete, extendible by the Board for another 60 days as long as notice is provided).

-To assist in streamlining the approval process, the Board has prepared eight different filing requirements.
+To assist in streamlining the approval process, the Board has prepared ten different filing requirements.
 The Application Summary identifies:

 - the types of filing available,